Katoomba Christian Convention: Conventions

+Spark is a three-day conference for young adults (18-30), and is designed to inspire young adults in their commitment to their faith.

 KEC (Katoomba Easter Convention) is a weekend of refreshment for the whole family.
 Includes children's programs.

 It is currently directed by Jonathan Dykes.

-List of previous conventions

-Previous conventions have included City Youth Convention (CYC), KYC express, October Katoomba Convention (OKC) and Katoomba Convention Plus (KC+).
-KCC was the organisation behind the sell out event at the Sydney Entertainment Centre—Burn Your Plastic Jesus and has organised Pastor's Convention with Matt Chandler.

-In 2011 KCC ran one of the biggest conventions for Christian leaders ever held in Sydney, Oxygen.
-Leaders were refreshed in their ministry by the preaching of John Piper & John Lennox.
-Oxygen was followed by One, a sell-out event at the Sydney Entertainment Centre where John Piper and John Lennox preached to nearly 10,000 people.

-Conventions

 History

 The first Katoomba Christian Convention was held in 1903.
 A history of the ministry was published to coincide with its centenary under the title "A Century Preaching Christ".